lisyarus/blog/_posts/2022-08-22-behavior-trees.md

 The final touch for our behavior tree node interface is responding to events.
 Say, your poor AI is cutting down a tree, while suddenly it spots an angry woolf nearby.
 It better run away, or prepare to fight!

 How do we implement this in a behavior tree?
 Surely we could simply check for **all** such conditions in the beginning of **every** node's `update()` methods (or maybe just the leaf nodes).
-Needless to say, this is ridiculously wasteful, and doesn't work at all in the presence of the `waiting` optimization we talked above.
+Needless to say, this is ridiculously wasteful, and doesn't work at all in the presence of the `waiting` optimization we talked about above.

-A much nicer way is to make the nodes explicitly respond to events: have an `on_event()` method that gets the event that happened and decides what to do:
+A much nicer way is to make the nodes explicitly respond to events -- have an `on_event()` method that gets the event that happened and decides what to do:

 {% highlight cpp %}
 struct node